-Exeter City welcome Neil Cox’s Scunthorpe United to St James Park on Saturday, in a 1pm kick off.
+Exeter City travel to the Sands Venue Stadium on Tuesday night to take on Scunthorpe United in a 7pm kick-off.
 This gives the perfect opportunity to reminisce on one of the Grecians classic encounters against the Lincolnshire side.

 Aaron Davies scored the goal of the season in a rout back in 2013.
 A Liam Sercombe brace and Sam Parkin’s late finish put the icing on the cake, on a memorable away day.